What are retirement interest-only (RIO) mortgages and should I get one?

 What are the best retirement interest-only mortgage rates available?

-Retirement interest-only mortgage rates vary by lender and other factors like your loan to value ratio.
-The easiest way to find out what the best retirement interest-only mortgage rates available are is to speak to a fee-free mortgage broker.
+Retirement interest-only mortgage rates vary by lender and what’s available to you will depend on your circumstances.
+So the easiest way to find out what the best retirement interest-only mortgage rates available for you is to speak to a fee-free mortgage broker.

-However, for an idea of what RIO mortgage rates are available in Winter 2025, The Family Building Society offers a 5 year fixed rate RIO mortgage at 5.54% (max LTV 50%, scheme fees £999 with £500 cashback for remortgages).
-And The Cambridge Building Society offers a Retirement Interest Only Variable rate for the whole of the mortgage term at 5.84%.
+However, for an idea of what some RIO mortgage rates are available in Spring 2026, The Family Building Society offers a 5 year fixed rate RIO mortgage at 5.99% (max LTV 50%, scheme fees £999 with £500 cashback for remortgages).
+And The Cambridge Building Society offers a Retirement Interest Only Variable rate for the whole of the mortgage term at 5.19%.

 What are the advantages of retirement interest-only mortgages?